claudiavmbrito/RPeakDetection/README.md

 ECG R-Peak and RR-interval detection and calculation

-Two scripts for R-Peak Detection and to calculate de RR interval.
+Two scripts for R-Peak Detection and to calculate the RR interval.

 To test both scripts the BiospPy and the WFDB (version 1.39) libraries need to be installed.